cs3110/textbook/src/chapters/modules/modules.md

   val pop : 'a list -> 'a list
 end
 ```
+Note that the name of the module type is spelled in ALL_CAPS to distinguish it from a CamelCase module definition.
+(Is this an Ocaml convention...?)

 Now that we have both a module and a module type for list-based stacks, we
 should move the specification comments from the structure into the signature.